IT Manager & Facilities Director, McCallum Place

 - VoicePro submitted a bid for the Zultys telephone system.

 - After reviewing all of the bids, asking extensive questions about the products, scrutinizing the contracts, touring the local facilities of CMS Solutions and S&S Telecom, and talking with the companies’ supplied references, I selected the Zultys telephone system.
-I worked closely with VoicePro to install and configure Zultys telephone system, utilizing an XO Communications PRI circuit.
+I worked closely with VoicePro to install and configure the Zultys telephone system, utilizing an XO Communications PRI circuit.
 I loved the Zultys telephone system and would select it again.
 But I would find a different vendor to install and support the system.
 The Zultys system worked nearly as well as the Avaya IP Office system would have, but was much cheaper.

 - I managed the construction project to open the new Residential Treatment Facility, including electrical contractors, network cabling contractors, telephone, and Internet connectivity providing HIPAA compliance for staff connectivity while providing open connectivity for patients.